LeonMatthes/cmps/README.md

 ## Usage

 ```
-cmps [FLAGS] [OPTIONS] <FILENAME> [EXTENSION]
+cmps [OPTIONS] [FILENAME] [EXTENSION]

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information
-    -v, --verbose    Sets the level of verbosity (provide multiple times for higher levels)

-OPTIONS:
-        --show <extension>    Show the template for this extension and the path to the source file.

-ARGS:
+Arguments:
+  [FILENAME]
-    <FILENAME>     The filename to compose, may point to a non-existing file, or an empty existing file.
+          The filename to compose, may point to a non-existing file, or an empty existing file

+  [EXTENSION]
-    <EXTENSION>    The extension to use, overrides the extension in the filename (if any).
+          The extension to use, overrides the extension in the filename (if any)

+Options:
+      --show <extension>
+          Show the template for this extension and the path to the source file

+      --stdout
+          Write the template for this file to stdout.
+Does not create or modify the file.

+          Useful for integrating with editors like (Neo-)vim.

+  -f, --force
+          Overwrite existing files.
+This will clear the file contents if no template is found

+  -v, --verbose...
+          Sets the level of verbosity (provide multiple times for higher levels)

+  -h, --help
+          Print help information (use `-h` for a summary)

+  -V, --version
+          Print version information
 ```

 Custom templates can be placed in your config directory (see https://docs.rs/dirs/latest/dirs/fn.config_dir.html for platform specific details) under `cmps/templates`.
 The name of the template file must match the file extension to be modified.